 How does God speak to us?
 Primarily through Scripture.
 These are the words he has inspired to be written and preserved for us today.
 These writings tell us how God has spoken in the past, and how he has been perfectly revealed in his Son, Jesus Christ.
 As we read these words again and again with spiritual openness, God speaks to us afresh, helping us apply the words to situations in our lives.
 Bible study is part of our worship response to God, who has revealed himself and his Word to us in the Scriptures.

 God speaks to us in sermons, too.
 Anyone who speaks to the church should seek to speak “the very words of God” (1 Peter 4:11).
 It is appropriate for us to listen, then, with the expectation that words of God will be spoken.
-Of course, not every sermon is a “thus saith the Lord,” but we still need to listen attentively, for this is one of the ways God has chosen to speak to us.
-We judge what is said by Scripture, our ultimate authority, but we still listen for what God may be saying through the imperfect speaker.
-“The others should weigh carefully what is said” (1 Cor.
-14:29).
+Not every sermon is a “thus saith the Lord,” but we still need to listen attentively, for this is one of the ways God speaks to us.
+We evaluate the sermon by Scripture, our ultimate authority, but we still listen for what God may be saying through the imperfect speaker.
+“The others should weigh carefully what is said” (1 Corinthians 14:29).

 Elders have the responsibility to speak “the very words of God.”
-That is a formidable challenge!
+That is an intimidating challenge!
 It underscores the need we all have to pray constantly, and to prepare thoroughly.
-We want our words to be words that Jesus himself would approve.
-We know that teachers will be called into stricter judgment (Jam.
-3:1).
+Speakers want their messages to be words that Jesus himself would approve.
+Teachers will be called into stricter judgment (James 3:1).
 That is another reason that we encourage exegetical sermons: messages that explain the written word of God.
-A message that conveys the sense of the text will indeed be speaking the words of God.
+A message that conveys the sense of the text will be speaking the words of God.

 God speaks through sermons; he may also speak through any member of the church.
 As we are called to exhort one another to good works, we are called to speak God’s words of encouragement to one another.
 We often learn from one another what God wants us to do.
 Through fellowship, through small group discussions, we can come to know his will better.

 These words from God to us are part of our upward relationship: our worship.
-When we listen attentively, willing to obey, we are worshipping God.
+When we listen attentively, willing to respond, we are worshipping God.
 The sermon is part of our worship service.
-Our worship does not stop when the “worship leader” sits down – rather, our worship changes from speaking to listening.
-Our discipleship, our willingness to learn, is part of our worship.
+Our worship does not stop when the “worship leader” sits down – rather, our worship changes from singing to listening.
+Our willingness to learn is part of our worship.

 What other actions form part of our worship?
-We offer our “bodies as living sacrifices” – that is a “spiritual act of worship" (Rom.
-12:1).
+We offer our “bodies as living sacrifices” – that is a “spiritual act of worship” (Romans 12:1).
 Everything we do is part of our worship, our service toward God.
-God doesn’t need anything from us, of course, but we serve him by obeying him and by seeking (as our motto says) to make a difference for his kingdom.
-In our words and in our actions with other people, we want our life-style to be one of submission to the One who is all-wise, all-powerful and all-loving.
+God doesn’t need anything from us, but we serve him by obeying him and by seeking to make a difference in this world for his kingdom.
+In our words and in our actions with other people, we want our lifestyle to be one of submission to the One who is all-wise, all-powerful and all-loving.

-When our actions are done in obedience to God, they are an expression of our worship of him.
+When our actions are done in obedience to God (at home, at work, in the marketplace, etc.), they are an expression of our worship of him.
 When we use our time for his glory, to advance his glory instead of ourselves, we have actions of worship, actions that strengthen our upward relationship.
 When we use money for his glory instead of for ourselves, we have actions of worship.
 In our words, in our time, in our finances, in our spiritual gifts, we want to use what God has given to serve him.
 Stewardship in all these areas is a life-style of worship.

 As a denomination, we want to be good stewards of what God has given.
-We want to be good stewards of the gospel in our local churches and in our publications and preaching and teaching.
+We want to be good stewards of the gospel in our local churches.
 We want to encourage and edify our brothers and sisters in Christ.
 We want to be good stewards in our physical and financial assets, too.

-“So, as the Holy Spirit says: ‘Today, if you hear his voice, do not harden your hearts’" (Heb.
-3:7).
+“So, as the Holy Spirit says: ‘Today, if you hear his voice, do not harden your hearts’” (Hebrews 3:7).
 Let us look to Jesus, our apostle, our high priest, the author and perfecter of our faith.
 Let us strengthen our arms and knees, and run with endurance the race set before us.
-For we have not come to a nation that will fade away, but to a kingdom that cannot be shaken, a kingdom of incomparable glory.
-Therefore, “let us be thankful, and so worship God acceptably with reverence and awe" (Heb.
-12:28).
+For we have come to a kingdom that cannot be shaken, a kingdom of incomparable glory.
+Therefore, “let us be thankful, and so worship God acceptably with reverence and awe” (Hebrews 12:28).